 Leith is only used by smaller ships!
 Large ships mostly use next door Newhaven to anchor their ships.

 There are buses every 5 minutes from Princes St. and surrounding areas - numbers 11and 22.
 George Street also good for shopping.
 35 bus goes to old town - Royal Mile.
 Also stops at National Museum of Scotland.
-Buses do not give change.
-Single Fare currently £1.70 and day ticket £4.Hotels near the Cruise Terminal
+You can pay for a single (£1.70) or dayticket (£4.00)when you get on the bus.
+Just tell the driver what ticket you want, pop the coins in the box, take your ticket and find a seat.
+You will need to have the exact money as our drivers cannot give you change Make sure you have coins with you before getting on the bus.Hotels near the Cruise Terminal

 Printable map to take along.